 The thoughts below were prepared for the “Devotions on the Hymn of the Day” project of the Center for Church Music at Concordia University, Chicago.
 This devotion is on “O Wondrous Type!
 O Vision Fair,” the Hymn of the Day for the Transfiguration of Our Lord on Sunday, February 15, 2015.
+For a downloadable PDF version of this devotion, click here.
 For additional devotions, click here.

 The four Gospels reveal how important Moses and Elijah were to Jesus.
 Altogether the Gospel writers mention Moses thirty-seven times and Elijah twenty-seven times.
 You might recall that in the parable of the Rich Man and Lazarus, Abraham tells the Rich Man, “If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.”
 (Luke 16:31) These words are of eternal import and of course therefore true even today.

 One day towards the end of His ministry, Jesus went up to the top of a mountain to have a conversation with Moses and Elijah.
 It would certainly have been interesting to listen in.
 This story is told by the writers of the Synoptic Gospels (Matthew, Mark, and Luke) who tell us that Jesus “was transfigured before them, and his face shone like the sun, and his clothes became white as light.”
 (Matthew 17:2).
 Peter, James, and John witnessed this amazing event.
 The story is recounted in the great and ancient hymn “Oh Wondrous Type!
 O Vision Fair.”